Search element - Quick search bar

 Mother and toddler playing together while sat in a window seat.
 Toddler is touching mum's face playfully..

-Breastfeeding can affect your menstrual cycle, but did you know your periods can have an effect on breastfeeding, too?
+Breastfeeding can affect your menstrual cycle, and your period can affect breastfeeding too.

 Read on for answers to the most commonly asked questions about periods and breastfeeding.

-• your baby starts to breastfeed less or for shorter times, especially if this is sudden
+• your baby starts to breastfeed less or for shorter times, especially if this happens suddenly

-• your baby starts sleeping for longer or sleeping through the night
+• your baby sleeps longer or through the night

 Changes to your cycle

-When your periods do return, they may not be the same as before you were pregnant.
-Some women have longer, more painful or heavier periods after having a baby, while others find their periods improve.
+When your period does return, it might not be the same as before.
+Some mums have longer, heavier, or more painful periods, while others find their periods improve.
 It is common for the first few periods to seem different (lighter, heavier, shorter, longer or irregular).
+They may settle after a few months or continue to be different for longer.

 Your period questions answered

-Can I fall pregnant while breastfeeding if my period hasn’t returned?
+Can I get pregnant while breastfeeding if my period hasn’t returned?

 Are my sore nipples due to my period?

-Some women find their nipples feel more sensitive at certain times during their menstrual cycle.
-This can make breastfeeding less comfortable for a few days each month.
-The discomfort is usually mild and short-lasting, so most women are able to continue breastfeeding through it.
+Some mums find their nipples feel more sensitive at certain times in their cycle.
+This can make breastfeeding less comfortable for a few days each month, but it’s usually mild and short-lasting.

 Why is my baby feeding differently?

-The good news is these changes are usually only temporary.
-Trying offering shorter, more frequent feeds for a few days.
+These changes are usually temporary.
+Shorter, more frequent feeds may help.
 If your baby refuses the breast, try some of our tips for encouraging your baby to feed.

 Will my period affect my breastmilk supply?

-If your baby refuses the breast or feeds less often over several days, this could cause your supply to reduce.
-But it will soon increase when they return to their usual feeding pattern.
+It’s unlikely.
+If your baby acts differently at the breast, it’s probably due to taste or flow changes, not supply.
+If your baby feeds less often for several days, your supply may drop, but it will increase again when they return to their usual pattern.

-In the meantime, you can check your baby is getting enough breastmilk and make some small changes to boost your supply if needed.
+In the meantime check your baby is getting enough breastmilk and find ways to boost your supply if needed.

 Still feeling unsure?